-Much like choosing a specific type of class or workout, the choice of personal trainer will depend greatly on what your individual goals are.
+Much like choosing a specific type of club spin class or workout, the choice of personal trainer will depend greatly on what your individual goals are.
 Think about the different benefits of yoga such as Bikram and hard-core ab crunch.
 Which one would you choose if you wanted to work on your abs?
 The same goes for the choice of personal trainer.
 Defining your goals will help you make the right choice.

 Let’s say you want to try boxing.
 It’s a great cardio workout for improving whole-body strength.
 Ideally, you would find a personal trainer who specializes in boxing.
 For example, Fit Carmel Mountain’s trainer Erica Heine specializes in boxing, kickboxing and Muay Thai.
 She’s the go-to personal trainer for everyone who wants to push their limits but do it in a structured and safe way.

 Fit Athletic boasts some of the best personal trainers around who all have their own specialties.
 For example, Aaron Bazz specializes in Body Transformations, Muscle Building & Contest prep, Jacques Stroud (CMR) specializes in Athletic & Golf Training, while Landon Bergenthal specializes in yoga and behavioral change.
 What’s more, Chassidy Escobedo has a background in Massage Therapy and Holistic healing so she works well with those who need Injury Rehab and pain relief.